jyneto/SchoolDB/README.md

 The user directly sees a list of all courses in the database, the average grade, and the highest and lowest grades for each course.

-Tip: It might be challenging to do this with letter grades, so you can choose to store grades as numbers instead.

 Add new students (can be done using ADO.NET and SQL, or Entity Framework)

 The user can input details for a new student, and the data is then saved to the database.